-- (1) The Council reserves its right to maintain oversight over the implementation of this Policy. - (2) For the purposes of such oversight the accounting officer must - (a) (i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy of any municipal entity under the sole or shared control of the municipality, to the council of the municipality; and - (ii) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the Council, who must then submit the report to the accounting officer of the parent municipality for submission to the Council. - (3) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the Mayor. - (4) The reports must be made public in accordance with section 21A of the Municipal Systems Act.
+- (1) The Council reserves its right to maintain oversight over the implementation of this Policy. - (2) For the purposes of such oversight the accounting officer must - (a)(i) within 30 days of the end of each financial year, submit a report on the implementation of this Policy and the supply chain management policy to the council of the municipality; and - (ii) whenever there are serious and material problems in the implementation of this Policy, immediately submit a report to the Council, who must then submit the report to the accounting officer of the municipality for submission to the Council. - (3) The accounting officer must, within 10 days of the end of each quarter, submit a report on the implementation of the supply chain management policy to the Mayor. - (4) The reports must be made public in accordance with section 21A of the Municipal Systems Act.